-Here is today’s inspirational message.
-We pray that it will be a blessing to you and we pray that you will share this message with others so that they may be blessed as well.
+We pray that this inspirational message will be a blessing to you as well as informative.
+If blessed by this message, please share so that others may be blessed as well.
 Amen.

 Enjoy your blessings - KW